Sunday, June 5, 2011

 Preserving food for later use or transportation

-See salt harvest - France
+Sea salt harvest - France

 Rolf Süssbrich -own work

-Salt was used to preserve meats and fish, cheese and butter.
+Salt was used to preserve meats and fish, cheese, and butter.

 People mainly preserved food for later consumption.
 Winter was especially hard since no vegetable could grow.
 The fruits and vegetable were picked and dried at the end of the season.
 The roots were collected at maturity and sored in dark, cool and dry places.
 Meats were preserved mainly at the end of fall, when most cattle were slaughter.
-Pigs were sacrificed even later, when the people exhausted the fodder.
+Pigs were sacrificed even later when the people exhausted the fodder.

 No comments: